hellstorm-software/Kult-Rising/readme.md

 - began creating the tower milestone system
     - added phase 1 lv 1 wood deposit
     - connected mulestone system to save system
+    - *fixed an issue causing the resource counter to enter an infinite loop and crash*

 ----------------------------------------------------------
 2025.12.4